Additive Schwarz methods for serendipity elements

-Of primary interest in this work is the \emph{serendipity} space~\cite{Arnold}.
-These include all of $\mathcal{P}_k(K)$ and hence offer optimal approximation properties, but at the same time have lower dimensionality than $\mathcal{Q}_k(K)$.
-Hence, they offer comparable accuracy at a lower cost.
+Our main interest here is the \emph{serendipity} space~\cite{Arnold}, which includes all of $\mathcal{P}_k(K)$ and hence offer optimal approximation properties, but has much lower dimensionality than $\mathcal{Q}_k(K)$.
+Hence, they offer comparable accuracy to standard methods, but at a lower cost.
 When $n=2$, the local serendipity space is defined by:

 for each $k \geq 2$.
 This has dimension of $\dim \mathcal{P}_k(K) + 2 = \frac{1}{2}(k^2-k+1)$.
 For $k=1$, the serendipity space $\mathcal{S}_k(K)$ is taken to coincide with $\mathcal{Q}_1(K)$.
 Members of the space may be parameterized by their vertex values, moments of degree $k-1$ along each edge, and for $k\geq 4$, moments against $\mathcal{P}_{k-4}(K)$ as depicted in \cref{fig:dofs2d} for degrees 2 and 3.